-Dr. McCrink has received the James Grossman Prize for best dissertation in psychology, a graduate research fellowship from the National Science Foundation, and a Yale graduate school fellowship.
+Dr. McCrink has received the Presidential Research Award from Barnard College, the James Grossman Prize for best dissertation in psychology from Yale University, and a Graduate Research Fellowship from the National Science Foundation.

 McCrink, K. & Shaki, S. (2016).
 Culturally Inconsistent Spatial Structure Reduces Learning.
 Acta Psychologica, 169, 20-26.